mvglasow/unison-wiki/Mailing-Lists.md

 As of 2020-10, there are roughly 1200 subscribers.

+(Note that while there appears to be a unison-users mailman group at lists.seas.upenn.edu, it is not in use; do not try to join it, as this will just result in confusion and non-useful effort.)

 ## unison-hackers

 unison-hackers is for informal discussion among people seeking to improve Unison.
 Anyone who wishes to lend a hand with maintaining and improving Unison is welcome to join, and that translates to "anyone would like to join is welcome".
 Only members can post.